muratk5n/thirdwave/en/index.md

 ---

-I guess 'some officials' wanted to maximize the amount of bribes they were earning, they opened up every possible sq centimeter of the city to construction.
+I guess 'some city officials' wanted to maximize the amount of bribes they were earning, they opened up every possible square centimeter of the city to construction.

 ---